MicrosoftDocs/power-pages-docs/power-pages-docs/security/website-access-permission.md

 # Create website access permissions

-Website Access Permissions is a permission set, associated with a [web role](create-web-roles.md), that permits front-side editing of the various content managed elements within the portal other than just web pages.
-The permission settings determine which components can be managed in the portal.
+Website Access Permissions is a permission set, associated with a [web role](create-web-roles.md), that permits front-side editing of the various content managed elements within the website other than just web pages.
+The permission settings determine which components can be managed in the site.

 | Name                         | Description                                                                                      |
 |------------------------------|--------------------------------------------------------------------------------------------------|